IGVF-DACC/igvf-ui/README.md

 $ docker compose up
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the igvf-ui home page.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the `igvf-ui` home page.

-Changes you make to Javascript files hot reload this local igvf-ui.
+Changes you make to Javascript files hot reload this local `igvf-ui`.

 When you have finished local development, stop and clean up the Docker instances in both terminals: